tlourey/tlourey.github.io/pages/linux-tips.md

 When setting up aliases, consider that: If you add an option to a command as an alias, when you remote to a new system, it may not have that alias.\
 \Consider the usefulness of a permanent alias vs the gain in muscle memory

+## Process Tricks with Screen

+`screen -S MySessionName -dm "/home/user/script.sh"`: Run /home/user/script.sh via screen in a detached state

+Also see *Jobs, Foreground and Background* in [Linux Commands](linux-commands.md#jobs-foreground-and-background)

 ## Running scripts at shutdown or reboot via SystemD